Joe0x7F/LMT87/README.md

 # Warning:

-The TMP35/TMP36/TMP37 is an unpredictable product.
+The TMP35/TMP36/TMP37 is an unpredictable/unstable product.
 I recommend against ever using it.

 See https://github.com/Joe0x7F/TMP36.